 I have compiled a book about my family history titled, "The McIlvains, A Delaware Branch."
 It includes an early Scottish history of the family by Andrew G. McIlvaine of New Jersey.
 The Delaware information was gathered at the Delaware State Archives and the Historical Society of Delaware Research Library.
 It includes maps, deeds, wills, church records, letters, occupations, burial information, Revolutionary War service, War of 1812 service, the Coat of Arms, a register report of Andrew McIlvain's descendants, some photos, and an index.

 In the section below there are links to several photos and the related links section has links to other genealogy sites.
-The last link is a pdf document of “The McIlvains, A Delaware Branch,” which includes a register report with seven generations of descendants of Andrew McIlvain.
+The last link is the book “The McIlvains, A Delaware Branch,” which includes a register report with several generations of descendants of Andrew McIlvain.

 - McIlvain Family Monument (121 KB)